EnriqueTor/Hangman/README.md

 4) Open Hangman.xcworkspace file with Xcode.

+5) If you install the game with these instructions you will have to install the Google plist file.

 5) The game works with iPhone SE, iPhone 7 and iPhone 7+.
 I recommend running the simulator with iPhone 7.

 ## INSTRUCTIONS (VIEW BY VIEW)